 Officers may not directly or indirectly solicit or accept gifts, sponsorship, invitations or other benefits if it might influence, or appear to influence or compromise their objectivity in carrying out their duties or otherwise negatively affect their position or any business decision of NAMA.
 Further information in this regard is contained in the NTMA's Gifts and Hospitality Policy, which Officers of NAMA must comply with.
-The policy may be accessed on the Intranet or on request from the NTMA's Compliance Unit.
+The policy and supporting guide may be accessed on the Intranet or on request from the NTMA's Compliance Unit.

-2.5 Anti-Bribery and Anti-Corruption
+2.6 Anti-Bribery and Anti-Corruption

-As an Officer of NAMA, you must never, either directly or indirectly, offer or accept a bribe and must not knowingly participate in or facilitate corrupt or illegal activities.
+Officers must never, either directly or indirectly, offer or accept a bribe and must not knowingly participate in or facilitate corrupt or illegal activities.